Steiner-254/aws-reStart/Week 1/Day5.md

 ## Launching an EC2 instance
 - This module walks through nine key decisions to make when you create an EC2 instance by using the AWS Management Console Launch Instance Wizard.

-## 1. Select an AMI
-- Choices to make by using theLaunch Instance Wizard:
+## Choices to make by using theLaunch Instance Wizard:
 1. AMI
 2. Instance type
 3. Network settings